learn-co-curriculum/pc-ios-mobileSpotlight-nycGov/README.md

 # Mobile Spotlight

-*Introducing mobile spotlight.
+*Introducing Mobile Spotlight.
 The world around you is changing fast.
 Whether its mHealth, journalism, fashion, or music, mobile technology is at the heart of those changes.*

 *In Mobile Spotlight, we'll talk a bit about interesting events or activities in the space.*